defeo/class-cost/technical-annex.md

 #### 3.1.1	SCIENTIFIC, TECHNOLOGICAL, AND/OR SOCIOECONOMIC IMPACTS (INCLUDING POTENTIAL INNOVATIONS AND/OR BREAKTHROUGHS)

-NIST's eventual standardisation of SIKE, possibly at some point within the time frame of the Action, or shortly thereafter, is the first clear impact factor tied to the Action.
+NIST's eventual standardisation of SIKE, possibly at some point within the time frame of the Action (or shortly thereafter), is the first clear impact factor tied to the Action.
 Through its published analyses, the Action will aim at influencing NIST's decision process.
 Two outcomes are possible: either the analyses shed doubt on